djjtyn/bookLookUp/README.md

 to the console.
 I then noticed that some of the results were returning undefined so had to create a default value for these response returns.
 I tested this by outputting the response to the console using template literals within a function after coding a bit of code that gave the undefined response returns a custom value and searching for books that I kew had undefined values.
+## Deployment
+I have deployed this to Github and have been regularly adding and comitting changes to the projects local depository.
+I have used Gitpod entirely for coding and have been pushing any additions I make to the local depository onto Github as a precaution in case the changes didn't save in the project workspace so there are no differences between the deployed version and the development version.
+To run the code locally, you can click on the link contained in the first paragraph of this readme file which should open the project in a browser window.
+To clone or download the code for the project you can find it on github here:https://github.com/djjtyn/bookLookUp
+,choose the option to either download or clone and follow the instructions onscreen.
+## Credits
+###Media
+For the background image, I chose an image from https://pngtree.com/.
+The full image URL can be found here: https://pngtree.com/freebackground/simple-book-tube-bookshelf-background-material_918534.html
+I chose to resize this image using an online photo enlarger tool found here: https://www.photoenlarger.com/ For the loader gif, I chose a gif from https://giphy.com/.
+The full gif url can be found here:https://giphy.com/stickers/book-npuIsCFsoLGiQ
+The image of each book is taken directly from Google books using its API.
+I imported a font called Lato from Google fonts